sorryfornow/Pipeline/README.md

   - Validate that this is a sensible pipeline.
 In particular:
     - All source slots for all nodes must be filled.
     - All non-sink nodes must have at least one dependent.
+    - There is at least 1 source node.
+    - There is at least 1 sink node.
     - There are no cycles.
   - **Returns**: `true` if all above conditions hold, and `false` otherwise.